 .
 You will be asked to confirm the deletion.

-If there are associated experiment runs that were generated, you have the option to delete them at the same time.
+If there are associated experiment runs that were generated, you will have the option to delete them at the same time via checkboxes.
 In addition, if there are no usages of files in the pipeline analysis directory when the pipeline job is deleted (i.e., files attached to runs as inputs or outputs), we will delete the analysis directory from the pipeline root.
 The files are not actually deleted, but moved to a ".deleted" directory that is hidden from the file-browser.